Search

 A relatively modern gemstone, alexandrite was discovered in Russian emerald mines located in the Ural Mountains.
 Legends claim that it was discovered in 1834 on the same day that future Russian Czar Alexander II came of age; it was named to honor him.

-Often described as “emerald by day, ruby by night,” alexandrite is a rare variety of the mineral chrysoberyl that changes color from bluish green in daylight to purplish red under incandescent light.
+Often described as “emerald by day, ruby by night,” alexandrite stone is a rare variety of the mineral chrysoberyl that changes color from bluish green in daylight to purplish red under incandescent light.

 This chameleon-like color shift is the result of its uncommon chemical composition which includes traces of chromium, the same coloring agent found in emerald.
 The unlikelihood of these elements combining under the right conditions makes alexandrite one of the rarest and most expensive gemstones on Earth.